 If you’re using Puma (and most Rails apps are), vertical scaling can help you handle more requests in parallel by increasing:

 • Threads.
-Great when your app waits on IO (like external APIs or the database).
+Ideal for apps waiting on I/O (external APIs or DB queries).
 More threads = more concurrent requests.

 When it helps: